sjau/perfectDebian/README.md

 Limitations
 =============

-- This script is soley aimed to install ISPConfig on Debian Stable
+- This script is soley aimed to install ISPConfig on Debian Jessie

 - This script supports only 1 ethernet device and only 1 static IPv4 address -> if you have more devices and IPs, configure them after running